odraudE31/pwnagotchi/README.md

 But it weren’t any of those problems what happened to me, actually it was that the port that I was using on my PC was trashed and all the other ports were also shit (or I wasn’t waiting enough time, idk).
 A good trick to have up your sleeve is to check if the USB with the gotchi is connected using `lsblk`.

 Eventually I was able to partially connect the Ethernet (it remained on “connecting...”).
-However I found a bash script somewhere that solved this issues with a few tweaks (lsneeded to run as sudo):
+However I found a bash script somewhere that solved this issues with a few tweaks (needed to run as sudo):

 ```bash
 #!/usr/bin/env bash